 How to apply?
 For more information head to their volunteers’ page and follow the link to a Google form application.
 Or email: email@example.com.

 05: Selling Tickets as a Festival Ambassador

 The premise is that you sell a number of tickets to your mates to earn yourself a free one and perhaps commission on each each ticket.
 I used to do this a few years ago for Love Saves the Day, back when they had physical tickets and just a very complicated spreadsheet to log all our sales and figure out rewards… These days this is easy festival work as an automated online service does all the hard work for you.

-It’s best to choose which festivals you would like to do this for and then research, whether they have a facility for doing it – for example festivals like Glastonbury that sell out instantly, have no need for ticket reps, other festivals might do it though Get Street Team and others may do it in house.
+It’s best to choose which festivals you would like to do this for and then research, whether they have a facility for doing it – for example festivals like Glastonbury that sell out instantly, have no need for ticket reps, other festivals might do it through platforms like Pollen, Get Street Team and others may do it in house.

-If you’d like to write a guest post about your experiences working at a festival I’d love to hear from you – read about Lizy’s season as a festival decor worker here.
-And please get in touch if you’d lie to be included in this guide!
-You can get me, Dulcie, on firstname.lastname@example.org 🙂
+If you’d like to write a guest post about your experiences working at a festival I’d love to hear from you, read about Lizy’s season as a festival decor worker here, and please get in touch if you’d like your company to be included in this guide and in front of the eyes of your potential new staff!
+You can get me, Dulcie, on firstname.lastname@example.org.